Yes Minister: Plot

-The series opens in the wake of a general election in which the incumbent government has been defeated by the opposition party, to which Jim Hacker MP belongs.
+The series opens in the wake of a general election in which the incumbent government has been defeated by the opposition party, to which Jim Hacker, an MP, belongs.
 His party affiliation is never stated, his party emblem is clearly neither Conservative nor Labour, and his party's political colour is white.
 The Prime Minister offers Hacker the position of Minister of Administrative Affairs, which he accepts.
 Hacker goes to his department and meets his Permanent Secretary, Sir Humphrey Appleby, and Principal Private Secretary, Bernard Woolley.

 While Appleby is outwardly deferential towards the new minister, he is prepared to defend the status quo at all costs.
-Hacker and his party's policies of reducing bureaucracy are diametrically opposed to the Civil Service's interests, in which staff numbers and budgets are viewed as merits of success (as opposed to sizes of profits or losses in private industry).
-Woolley is sympathetic towards Hacker but as Appleby reminds him, Woolley's civil service superiors, including Appleby, will have much to say about the course of his future career (i.e., assessments, promotions, pay increases), while ministers do not usually stay long in one department and have no say in civil service staffing recommendations.
+Hacker and his party's policies of reducing bureaucracy are diametrically opposed to the Civil Service's interests, in which staff numbers and budgets are viewed as merits of success (i.e. the more funding or staffing a department gets, the more successful it is considered).
+Woolley is sympathetic towards Hacker but as Appleby reminds him, Woolley's civil service superiors, including Appleby, will have much to say about the course of his future career, while ministers do not usually stay long in one department and have no say in civil service staffing recommendations.

 Many of the episodes revolve around proposals backed by Hacker but frustrated by Appleby, who uses a range of clever stratagems to defeat ministerial proposals while seeming to support them.
 Other episodes revolve around proposals promoted by Appleby but rejected by Hacker, which Appleby attempts by all means necessary to persuade Hacker to accept.
 They do occasionally join forces in order to achieve a common goal, such as preventing the closure of their department or dealing with a diplomatic incident.

 As the series revolves around the inner workings of central government, most of the scenes take place in private locations, such as offices and exclusive members' clubs.
 Lynn said that "there was not a single scene set in the House of Commons because government does not take place in the House of Commons.
 Some politics and much theatre takes place there.
 Government happens in private.
 As in all public performances, the real work is done in rehearsal, behind closed doors.
 Then the public and the House are shown what the government wishes them to see."
 However, the episode "The Compassionate Society" does feature an audio recording of Yesterday in Parliament in which Hacker speaks in the House of Commons, and other episodes include scenes in the Foreign Secretary's House of Commons office ("The Writing on the Wall") and a Committee room ("A Question of Loyalty").